yimingli1998/cdf/readme.md

 ```sh
 python cdf.py
 ```
 to see the main difference between SDFs and CDF.
-(Figure 1 in the paper)/

 You can also replace the line
 ```python